MediaComem/comem-travel-log-ionic-setup/README.md

 ### Storing the authentication credentials

-Now you can log in and log out, but there's a little problem.
+Now you can log in, but there's a little problem.
 Every time the app is reloaded, you lose all data so you have to log back in.
 This is particularly annoying for local development since the browser is automatically refreshed every time you change the code.